My favorite season has now started, days are starting to get colder, and it's time to bring back the comfort food!

 - 1 cup raw cashews, soaked overnight

-- 8 tbsp buffalo sauce (I used Frank's Red Hot Sauce)
+- 8 tablespoon buffalo sauce (I used Frank's Red Hot Sauce)

-- 2 tbsp vegan butter (or coconut oil)
+- 2 tablespoon vegan butter (or coconut oil)

 - 1 small clove of garlic